cyclr/docs/pages/v2/05-application-connectors/information/netsuite-information.md

 }
 ```

-If both `internalid` and `name` are provided, only the `internalid` will be used in the RESTlet.
+If both the `internalid` and `name` are provided, Cyclr only uses the `internalid` in the RESTlet.

 </section>
 <section class="card">

-## Filtering Objects
+## Filter Objects

-The "List" methods, which return multiple items when run, can be filtered to match specified criteria using the following Fields:
+The **List** methods return multiple items when you run them and you can filter the items to match specified criteria using the following fields:

-- `Field` \*required: is the field in the NetSuite object you wish to filter on for example "name".
+- `Field`: (**Required**) The field in the NetSuite object you want to filter.
+For example, `name`.
-- `Operator` \*required: is the operation you wish to run against the field e.g. "is", "greaterthan", "contains".
-See the table below for an extensive list of operators and field types against which they can be used.
+- `Operator`: (**Required**) The operation you want to run against the field.
+For example, `is`, `greaterthan`, `contains`.
+See the table below for an extensive list of operators and the field types you can use them with.
-- `Value` \*optional: is the value against which the fields will be compared using the Operator value.
+- `Value`: (**Optional**) The value you want to compare the fields against with the Operator value.

 ### Multiple Filter Conditions

-Sometimes you may need to use more than one filter condition.
-To do this you'll need to use some Script in the NetSuite Step to add them in.
-In the Builder, click the `Step Setup` button on the NetSuite Step, then choose `Advanced Settings` and enter Script similar to this:
+To use more than one filter condition, you need to use some Script in the NetSuite Step to add the conditions.
+In the cycle builder, select the **Step Setup** button on the NetSuite Step, select **Advanced Settings**, and enter your script in the following format.

 ```javascript
 function before_action() {